Miss Alice's landscape walk, Canons Ashby

 Walk straight on with the wall on your right.
 Then keep to the left of the trees.
 The path forks at a large tree marked with a byway sign.
 Turn right into the right hand field.
 Keep to the left and follow field boundary until you reach a pond.

-At the pond, follow the track (which has been recently contracted) to the right.
-Then at the wood turn right and follow the field boundary which will turn sharp left.
-You will then reach a collapsed stile.
-Cross over, keeping the hedge on your left.
+At the pond, follow the track to the right.
+Then at the wood, turn right and follow the field boundary which will turn sharp left.
+Continue round the edge of the field with the hedge to the left.

-Go through the gap in the hedge, keeping straight on along the field boundary until you reach the road.
+At the footpath sign, follow the direction indicated to the kissing gate.
+Continue in the same direction to the corner of the field onto the road.
 Pause to admire splendid views of Canons Ashby over the lake.

 Medieval fishing and farming